 - Illinois Free and Reduced-Price Meal Eligibility Data Eligibility data provided by ISBE.
 Contact your school district for the most recent data.

 Schools and libraries may use the Statewide Master Contracts listed below to purchase items for E-Rate Category 2, or use the information provided in them as a reference when completing Form FCC 470.
 To begin the process of seeking funding for eligible services under the E-rate program, applicants must initiate the required competitive bidding process by filing FCC Form 470 online with USAC.

-If you have any questions about E-rate or ECF, please contact your library system E-rate consultant or call the State Library at 217–785–0363.
+If you have any questions about E-rate, please contact your library system E-rate consultant or call the State Library at 217–785–0363.